When you’re looking to understand the brightness of a lighting product, you may come across many different terms which can be confusing.

 From luminous flux to lux, we explain our commonly used lighting terminology simply, to help you make sense of it all.

-The amount of visible light that the human eye can see per second in all directions is known as the luminous flux.
+The amount of visible light that the human eye can see in all directions is known as the luminous flux.
 Put simply, the luminous flux quantifies the overall perceived brightness of a product.
 It is measured in lumens (lm), a unit which is particularly useful for products such as worklamps where the overall light output of the lamp is important.

 The higher the lumen rating the brighter the light will be, and the lower the lumen rating the dimmer the light will be.